-BINs uniquely identify networks, issuers, and other important information across the payments ecosystem.
+Bank Identification Numbers (BIN) uniquely identify networks, issuers, and other important information across the payments ecosystem.
 A continuous supply of BINs is necessary to ensure a sustainable, safe, and secure global payments ecosystem, enabling growth and innovation in an increasingly digital world.

 What is changing?

 - Visa and Mastercard are expanding their BIN Mandate from the current 6-digit BIN structure to an 8-digit BIN structure from April 2022.